Some of the numbers presented in this website may not be the most recent available

 Some exploration activity recommenced in 2012 in both of these autonomous regions since the security situation is more stable than the south.

-However, the country still has no identified indigenous oil or gas resources, either onshore or offshore.
+However, there are still no identified indigenous oil or gas resources, either onshore or offshore.
 Only around 70 wells have been drilled in the country (8 offshore) owing to the persistent unrest.

-Recent successful drilling in Ethiopia and Kenya and analogy with oil productive basins in Yemen may point to potential prospects in the south and north respectively but no oil or gas production is forecast by Globalshift at least in the short and medium term.
+Recent successful drilling in Ethiopia and Kenya and analogy with oil productive basins in Yemen suggests potential in both the south and north of the country but no oil or gas production is forecast by Globalshift at least in the short and medium term.

 SOMALIA